-Health insurance premiums paid by the corporation can be received tax-free by the owners of an Idaho C corporation.
+Health insurance premiums paid by the Coeur d’Alene corporation can be received tax-free by the owners of an Idaho C corporation.
 A corporation can fully deduct these premiums.
 Idaho S corporation owners must report these benefits as income and then deduct the premiums from gross income on their individual income tax return, resulting in a “wash” for income tax purposes.
-While the Idaho S corporation will receive a full deduction for these premiums, the net deduction passed through to the shareholders will likely be less than their share of premiums unless there is a single owner or equal owners with the exact same cost of insurance.
+While the Idaho S corporation in CDA will receive a full deduction for these premiums, the net deduction passed through to the shareholders will likely be less than their share of premiums unless there is a single owner or equal owners with the exact same cost of insurance.

-Long Term Idaho Care and Disability Insurance
+Long Term Idaho Care and Disability Insurance in Sandpoint

-An Idaho C corporation can fully deduct long-term-care and disability insurance premiums without any additional income reported to the owners.
+An Idaho CDA C corporation can fully deduct long-term-care and disability insurance premiums without any additional income reported to the owners.
 Idaho S corporation owners would have to pick up these benefits as gross income for the S corporation to fully deduct these premiums.

 Medical Reimbursement Plan

 Where most owners of an Idaho C corporation are also employees, a medical reimbursement plan under Sec.
 105(b) allows the C corporation to cover all medical expenses not paid for by the insurance plan.
 As long as the plan is nondiscriminatory, the reimbursements are not taxable to the employees.
 However, to avoid penalties under the Idaho Patient Protection and Affordable Care Act, P.L.
 111-148, beginning in 2014, a medical reimbursement plan generally must be integrated with a group health plan such as: